 Director – Scott Hall

-good intentions, planners are all too often disconnected from on-the- ground experience in “rural” issues.
+I serve on the Policy Committee for the KCAA and frequently attend county land use and agriculture code meetings.
+I would like to see KCAA take an active role in providing advice to county planners as those planners to identify what “rural” means in Kitsap County.
+For all their good intentions, planners are all too often disconnected from on-the- ground experience in “rural” issues.
 I would also like KCAA to continue to host events that draw the wider community into discussions of issues of importance to KCAA members.

-Director – Elizabeth Hoffman
+Director – Kelsey Figone

-Director – Roni Smith
+Director – Fred Alger